iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 # Unknowns

-As expressions accepted during [constraint generation](../constraint-generation) can at most be quadratic only, certain checks and constraints are imposed on the use of unknown values at compile.
+As expressions accepted during [constraint generation](../constraint-generation) can at most be quadratic only, certain checks and conditions are imposed on the use of unknown values at compile time.

 In circom, **constant values** and **template parameters** are always considered known, while **signals** are always considered unknown.

-Expressions depending only on knowns are considered knowns, while those depending on unknowns are considered unknowns.
+Expressions depending only on knowns are considered knowns, while those depending on some unknowns are considered unknowns.

 ```text
 pragma circom 2.0.0;